backupbrew/switchbrew/HID services.md

 [\#IrCameraHandle](#IrCameraHandle "wikilink"), an
 [AppletResourceUserId](AM%20services.md "wikilink"), a
 [\#PackedImageTransferProcessorConfig](#PackedImageTransferProcessorConfig "wikilink"),
-an u64, and a handle.
+an u64 for the TransferMemory\_size, and a TransferMemory handle.
 No output.

+Official sw creates the TransferMemory with an user-specified buffer and permissions=0.

 ## GetImageTransferProcessorState